 What Is a Mortgage?

-A mortgage is a specific type of loan that’s used to purchase a home or piece of property.
-They’re offered by banks, credit unions, and other financial institutions across the country.
+A mortgage is a specific type of loan that’s used to purchase a home or a piece of real property.
+Mortgages are offered by banks, credit unions, and other financial institutions across the country.

-While the concept of a mortgage is fairly simple, there are many different types.
-Mortgages may have shorter or longer repayment terms, interest rates that stay the same or vary over time, and different criteria for eligibility.
+Mortgages can have shorter or longer repayment terms.
+They can have interest rates that stay the same or that vary over time, and they can have different criteria for eligibility.
 Most of these variations have to do with your preferences for repayment terms, as well as the amount of risk assumed by the lender.
-Here is an overview of the key distinctions.

-Mortgage loans diverge on their “term”—meaning how long you have to repay the loan.
+Mortgage loans can have different “terms," the length of time you have to repay the loan.

 The most common mortgage term is 30 years.
-In 2016, 90% of homebuyers chose a 30-year, fixed-rate mortgage, according to the most recent data available from Freddie Mac.
+According to the most recently published data gathered and published by Freddie Mac, 90% of homebuyers chose a 30-year, fixed-rate mortgage in 2016.

 30-Year vs. 15-Year Mortgages